Skip to content

 get_tracer(state::CellState, idx::Integer)

-Return a view of the tracer mass slice.
+Return a view of the model tracer-storage slice.
 For a structured grid with state.tracers_raw :: Array{FT, 4}, this is selectdim(state.tracers_raw, 4, idx), a contiguous SubArray{FT, 3} (because Julia is column-major and the tracer axis is the slowest-varying).
 Mutations through the returned view are reflected in state.tracers_raw.

 Throws KeyError(name) if name is not a tracer in state.